MOGU Public API Documentation

 - `hidden: true` hides a block without removing it.

-### How to build a proposal (recommended workflow)
+### How to build a trip (recommended workflow)

 The trip configuration endpoint is **replace-based**: